 Otherwise, the more likely result would be death, destruction and dismemberment.
 Probably not something you want to take a chance with.

 Other ways MacGyver used his wits and materials he could find to save the day are below.
-Google them to find out more details if you’re interested.
+Search online to find out more details if you’re interested.